MainulDip/iOS-study/storyboard-1.md

     }
 ```
 ### DownCasting | Forced DownCasting | Type as!
 Type :
-If a class is inheriting form a superClass, we can treat the class as the superClass elsewhere in our application by DownCasing.
+If a class is inheriting form a superClass, we can treat the class as the superClass elsewhere in our application by DownCasing
 ```swift
 // like segue context
 // ex : class CustomViewController : UIViewController {...}